shyamchander/data-clean-w4-assignment/CodeBook.md

 #####TimeBodyAccelerometerAverage.X
 * Time domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 #####TimeBodyAccelerometerAverage.Y
 * Time domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 #####TimeBodyAccelerometerAverage.Z
 * Time domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 #####TimeBodyAccelerometerStandardDeviation.X
 * Time domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 #####TimeBodyAccelerometerStandardDeviation.Y
 * Time domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 #####TimeBodyAccelerometerStandardDeviation.Z
 * Time domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeGravityAccelerometerAverage.X
 * Time domain signals for the Gravity Acceleratometer Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeGravityAccelerometerAverage.Y
 * Time domain signals for the Gravity Acceleratometer Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeGravityAccelerometerAverage.Z
 * Time domain signals for the Gravity Acceleratometer Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeGravityAccelerometerStandardDeviation.X
 * Time domain signals for the Gravity Acceleratometer Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeGravityAccelerometerStandardDeviation.Y
 * Time domain signals for the Gravity Acceleratometer Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeGravityAccelerometerStandardDeviation.Z
 * Time domain signals for the Gravity Acceleratometer Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerJerkAverage.X
 * Time domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerJerkAverage.Y
 * Time domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerJerkAverage.Z
 * Time domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerJerkStandardDeviation.X
 * Time domain signals for the Body Acceleratometer Jerk Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerJerkStandardDeviation.Y
 * Time domain signals for the Body Acceleratometer Jerk Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerJerkStandardDeviation.Z
 * Time domain signals for the Body Acceleratometer Jerk Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyGyroscopeAverage.X
 * Time domain signals for the Body Gyroscope Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeAverage.Y
 * Time domain signals for the Body Gyroscope Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeAverage.Z
 * Time domain signals for the Body Gyroscope Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeStandardDeviation.X
 * Time domain signals for the Body Gyroscope Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeStandardDeviation.Y
 * Time domain signals for the Body Gyroscope Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeStandardDeviation.Z
 * Time domain signals for the Body Gyroscope Standard Deviation Measurements of Axial Signals along the Y for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeJerkAverage.X
 * Time domain signals for the Body Gyroscope Jerk Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeJerkAverage.Y
 * Time domain signals for the Body Gyroscope Jerk Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeJerkAverage.Z
 * Time domain signals for the Body Gyroscope Jerk Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeJerkStandardDeviation.X
 * Time domain signals for the Body Gyroscope Jerk Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeJerkStandardDeviation.Y
 * Time domain signals for the Body Gyroscope Jerk Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeJerkStandardDeviation.Z
 * Time domain signals for the Body Gyroscope Jerk Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyAccelerometerMagnitudeAverage
 * Time domain signals for the Body Accelerometer Magnitude Average Measurements for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerMagnitudeStandardDeviation
 * Time domain signals for the Body Accelerometer Magnitude Standard Deviation Measurements for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeGravityAccelerometerMagnitudeAverage
 * Time domain signals for the Gravity Accelerometer Magnitude Average Measurements for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeGravityAccelerometerMagnitudeStandardDeviation
 * Time domain signals for the Gravity Accelerometer Magnitude Standard Deviation Measurements for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerJerkMagnitudeAverage
 * Time domain signals for the Body Accelerometer Jerk Magnitude Average Measurements for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyAccelerometerJerkMagnitudeStandardDeviation
 * Time domain signals for the Body Accelerometer Jerk Magnitude Standard Deviation Measurements for the subject and activity
-* Units - seconds
+* Units - standard gravity units 'g'

 ####TimeBodyGyroscopeMagnitudeAverage
 * Time domain signals for the Body Gyroscope Magnitude Average Measurements for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeMagnitudeStandardDeviation
 * Time domain signals for the Body Gyroscope Magnitude Standard Deviation Measurements for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeJerkMagnitudeAverage
 * Time domain signals for the Body Gyroscope Jerk Magnitude Average Measurements for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####TimeBodyGyroscopeJerkMagnitudeStandardDeviation
 * Time domain signals for the Body Gyroscope Jerk Magnitude Standard Deviation Measurements for the subject and activity
-* Units - seconds
+* Units - radians/second

 ####FrequencyBodyAccelerometerAverage.X
 * Frequency domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerAverage.Y
 * Frequency domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerAverage.Z
 * Frequency domain signals for the Body Acceleratometer Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerStandardDeviation.X
 * Frequency domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the X direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerStandardDeviation.Y
 * Frequency domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerStandardDeviation.Z
 * Frequency domain signals for the Body Acceleratometer Standard Deviation Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerJerkAverage.X
 * Frequency domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the X direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerJerkAverage.Y
 * Frequency domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerJerkAverage.Z
 * Frequency domain signals for the Body Acceleratometer Jerk Average Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerJerkStandardDeviation.X
 * Frequency domain signals for the Body Acceleratometer Jerk Standard Deviations Measurements of Axial Signals along the X direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerJerkStandardDeviation.Y
 * Frequency domain signals for the Body Acceleratometer Jerk Standard Deviations Measurements of Axial Signals along the Y direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyAccelerometerJerkStandardDeviation.Z
 * Frequency domain signals for the Body Acceleratometer Jerk Standard Deviations Measurements of Axial Signals along the Z direction for the subject and activity
-* Units - radians/second
+* Units - standard gravity units 'g'

 ####FrequencyBodyGyroscopeAverage.X
 * Frequency domain signals for the Body Gyroscope Average Measurements of Axial Signals along the X direction for the subject and activity